Skip to Main Content

 The Preface to the SAGE Encyclopedia of Education Law says that education law "consists of the statutes and cases pertaining to educational institutions and the personnel associated with these institutions."
 It goes on to define statutes and cases.
 "Statutes are defined broadly as including not only legislative enactments but also constitutions, treaties, ordinances, court rules, and administrative regulations."
 The term "cases" includes the "decisions of the courts, opinions of attorney generals, and rulings of administrative agencies ..."
 Look under the Reader's Guide and the Front Matter tabs for some basic discussions of what education and school law are all about.

-The WEX Legal Encyclopedia, a project of the Legal Information Institute of the Cornell University Law School, provides this extensive discussion of education law and the legal practice areas of which education law is comprised.
+The WEX Legal Encyclopedia, a project of the Legal Information Institute of the Cornell University Law School, provides this extensive discussion of education law and the legal practice areas that comprise education law.

 Education Law at Piedmont University